 The stuffing for the acorn squash is really where the magic happens.
 The contrast in flavors and textures is key to really making this recipe memorable.

-Once the sausage is browned add in wild rice, stock, and add-ins--which is where the flavor is really developed!
+- Once the sausage is browned add in wild rice, stock, dried cranberries, and seasonings--this is where the flavor is really developed!

 - Simmer the rice, according the the package directions, until tender and then stir in the apples.
 I personally wait to add the apples until after the rice has cooked, to give the stuffing crunch.
 However, if you want softer apples just add to the rice when simmering.